 ntfrs.exe maintains file synchronization of file directory contents between multiple servers

-locator.exe manages the RPC name service database
+locator.exe manages RPC name service database

-lserver.exe registers client license
+lserver.exe registered client license

 File system or other transaction protection resource manager.